Trinity Benson

-Trinity Benson (born January 16, 1997) is an American football wide receiver for the Detroit Lions of the National Football League (NFL).
-He played college football at East Central University.
+Trinity Benson (born January 16, 1997) is an American former professional football wide receiver.
+He played college football at East Central.

 College career

 Benson played college football for the East Central Tigers.
 He rushed for 324 yards and five touchdowns with 507 yards and four touchdowns on 45 receptions as a senior and was named first-team All-Great American Conference.

 Professional career

-Denver Broncos
+Denver Broncos (first stint)

 Benson signed with the Denver Broncos as an undrafted free agent on April 29, 2019.
-He was cut by the team at the end of training camp on August 31, 2019.
-The Broncos resigned Benson to their practice squad on September 24, 2019.
+He was cut by the team at the end of training camp on August 31.
+The Broncos re-signed Benson to their practice squad on September 24.

-Detroit Lions
+Detroit Lions (first stint)

-On August 31, 2021, the Broncos traded Benson and a sixth-round selection in the 2023 NFL Draft to the Detroit Lions in exchange for fifth- and seventh-round selections in the 2022 NFL Draft.
-Local Detroiter's refer to him as "the steak bet" due to his popularity on the Detroit lions fan forum podcast.
+On August 31, 2021, the Broncos traded Benson and a sixth-round selection in the 2023 NFL draft to the Detroit Lions in exchange for fifth- and seventh-round selections in the 2022 NFL draft.

 On August 30, 2022, Benson was waived by the Lions.